 - The energy consumption in the use/maintenance processes can be minimised with the right handling.

-- Users on average have limited knowledge on materials and maintenance.
+- Users may not read care labels, are habit driven and have, on average, limited knowledge on materials and maintenance.

 Laitala et al. (2015).
 Making Clothing Last: A Design Approach for Reducing the Environmental Impacts.
-International Journal of Design, 9(2), pp. 93-107
+International Journal of Design, 9(2), 93-107.